TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 6. Holidays tab

 == Changelog ==
+= 3.3 (28.12.2017) =

+* The delivery date field label was not coming properly on the checkout page.
+This is fixed now.
+* Delivery weekdays were not getting deleted when the plugin is deleted.
+This is fixed now.
+* Some errors in the debug.log file are fixed.

 = 3.2 (06.09.2017) =

 * A new language 'Persian' is added for the calendar.
 Now you can set your Delivery Calendar in the Persian language on the Checkout Page.